IrisShaders/Iris/README.md

 Smart Leaves - https://www.curseforge.com/minecraft/mc-mods/cull-leaves

 Performance - Iris is already bundled with Sodium but we also recommend Lithium (https://modrinth.com/mod/lithium), Hydrogen (https://modrinth.com/mod/hydrogen), and FerriteCore (https://www.curseforge.com/minecraft/mc-mods/ferritecore-fabric).
 You can also use either Phosphor (https://modrinth.com/mod/phosphor) or Starlight (https://modrinth.com/mod/starlight).
-Phosphor does not have a 1.17 version.
+Phosphor does not have a 1.17 version yet.

 Various OptiFine features including toggles for animations, particles, and fog - https://www.curseforge.com/minecraft/mc-mods/sodium-extra